sapcc/kubernikus/docs/guide/getting_started.md

 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.

-The "Kubernetes as a Service" offering on Converged Cloud (Codename: Kubernikus) makes it easy to run Kubernetes clusters that are natively integrated with OpenStack.
+"Kubernetes as a Service" (Codename: Kubernikus) makes it easy to run Kubernetes clusters that are natively integrated with OpenStack.
 It is a managed service that takes care of installing, upgrading and operating the cluster.

 It provides an easy entry to deploy containerized payloads and getting started with Kubernetes without the operational overhead of setting up Kubernetes.
 Due to the tight and convenient integration with OpenStack it becomes easy to combine VM and cloud-native workloads.

-Running on Converged Cloud opens the possibility to connect with in-house business/technical/development systems that can’t or shouldn't be exposed to public clouds.

 ### Key Features